 Next Week Apple Announces its New iPhone 6S and 6S Plus.
 I’m 26 years old and for the first time since since 2007, I find I’m not scouring the internet for specs or information leaks, not plugging in my headphones while wondering how many times I’ll be refreshing various Apple news searches before an update flickers across the screen.

 The first MacBook was released my senior year of high school.
 Freshman year of college, the first iPhone hit the market, and by the time I graduated University, finding a classmate without a MacBook or iPhone seemed a Herculean task.
 With innovative design, powerful performance, and the ability to look cool on the internet, we millennials were easily wrapped around Apple’s finger.
+It also helps when they applications are released that only work well with an Apple system.

 Growing Up With Apple